Join Date: Apr 2015

 - The first part of the fermentation is so vigorous that the contents spill out of the FV.
 Some kits are well know for doing this e.g. Coopers Stout and Youngs American IPA.
 The solution is to crack the lid slightly open with a towel to mop up any spillage or fit a blow-off tube (look this up on this Forum).
 When things have died down reseal the lid and/or refit the airlock

-- Your brew goes bad.
-However, if you have kept the lid on the FV as much as you can, and kept the equipment you use clean and sterilised this is unlikely to happen unless you have been very unlucky.
+- Your brew goes bad or 'infected'.
+However, if you have kept the lid on the FV as much as you can, and kept the equipment you use clean and sanitised this is unlikely to happen unless you have been very unlucky.
 Don't be confused by a raw taste at the end of the primary.
 Good beer will improve over time and will lose this taste some quicker than others.

 When you are happy the primary has finished and/or you have left it in the FV for as long as you think necessary, its time to bottle.

 At this stage it will be necessary to add priming sugar.
 Priming sugar is a small quantity of sugar added to the bottled brew which the suspended yeast cells convert to a little more alcohol and CO2 which carbonates the beer.
 Too much sugar and the beer will be too gassy or in extreme could blow a bottle, too little and your beer will be flat.
 Also it is important that the primary fermentation has finished (see above) since any continuing primary fermentation will add yet more CO2 with resulting bottle and beer overpressure.

 Priming sugar is usually table sugar (sucrose) or brewing sugar (dextrose) but other sugars can be used as long as they are fermentable.
 A typical quantity is 85g sucrose per 23 litres.
 Your instructions will tell you how much sugar to use but note that different sugars have different rates to achieve the same degree of carbonation.